Michigan State Prison: Riots and escapes at the new prison

 On May 22, 1981, prisoners assaulted and seriously injured two corrections officers in Cell Block 4.
 The following morning, staff requested a shakedown of the facility.
 The administration refused and staff initiated an unauthorized lockdown.
 Those prisoners that had not been secured rebelled at 10:00 in the morning.
 Around 800 inmates from the maximum-security block took over two of the cell blocks at the prison and set fire to many parts of the prison.
 Two hundred corrections officers and 165 local law enforcement officers worked to keep the riot under control.
 When it was finally ended without loss of life, the riot had lasted for almost 11 hours.
 The prison was locked down over the weekend, but once the lock down was lifted, prisoners from the North complex of the facility rioted, burning down a number of modular housing units.
 That disturbance was quelled in late afternoon, and the facility was locked down for two months.

 As a result of the riot, two corrections officers and the deputy warden at the prison were fired.
 Also, fourteen corrections officers were suspended for their actions during the riot.
 The deputy dismissed was Willie Cason, deputy warden of the northside unit.
 He was dismissed because it was discovered that he had prior knowledge that the riot might happen after the earlier riot.

-Controversy
+2006 controversy

 In 2006, an inmate's death at the Southern Michigan Correctional Facility gained national attention.
 Timothy Joe Souders died on August 6, 2006, after spending four days in a segregation cell.
 Souders, who suffered from a severe mental disorder, was originally transferred to the segregation cell and placed in soft restraints on July 31 for disobeying orders.
 After he broke out of the soft restraints three days later, prison guards restrained him on a concrete slab.
 Souders went through the days being restrained in a cell lying naked in his own urine with temperatures rising higher than 100 degrees.
 After the incident, prison officials made a change to restraint policies so that misbehaving inmates could only be shackled for a maximum of six hours.
 A federal judge later said that the conditions Souders went through were "torture."